cfrazier1978/conviction-voting-cadcad/docs/index.md

 Digital twins can be considered like a flight simulator, which can be used to run your system through a billion different "tests", varying one parameter at a time, to see what effects may throw your system out of balance.
 As engineers with public safety in mind, we must understand the tipping points of our systems, and ensure mechanisms are in place to push the system back towards balance if and when they enter their boundary conditions of safety.

 This cadCAD model is a digital twin of Conviction Voting, as applied in the 1Hive DAO ecosystem.
-It can be used to provide operational support in decision making both during the design stage, and also in the continuous governance of the 1Hive system, providing [Computer Aided Governance](https://medium.com/block-science/computer-aided-governance-cag-a-revolution-in-automated-decision-support-systems-9faa009e57a2) for 1Hive members.
+It can be used to provide operational support in decision making both during the design stage, and also in the continuous governance of the 1Hive system, providing <a href="https://medium.com/block-science/computer-aided-governance-cag-a-revolution-in-automated-decision-support-systems-9faa009e57a2" target="_blank">Computer Aided Governance</a> for 1Hive members.

 The notebooks contained here are a mix of code snippets, explainer content, simulations, and a whole lot of background to get you more familiar with CV as a concept, and perhaps even diving into modelling similar systems, or extending this model even further using cadCAD.
 If you have any questions about this model or how to build with it in cadCAD, feel free to email jeff@block.science.